All Episodes

 All right.

-Then I waited about 20 minutes to get called in to the examining room.
+Well, then I waited about 20 minutes to get called in to the examining room.

-and it was not the doctor, it was a nurse.
+And it was not the doctor.

-Well, then she started inputting information into her computer and uh was asking me all kinds of questions.
+Well, then she started inputting information into her computer and was asking me all kinds of questions.

 She asked me if I had children.

-I said, Yes, I have a daughter.
+I said, yes, I have a daughter.

 Did she ask you if you were a lesbian?